Top

 Introduction

-SARS-CoV-2 infection primarily begins in the upper respiratory tract and may progress to the lower respiratory tract, other tissues, and the nervous and cardiovascular systems, which may lead to cytokine storm, pneumonia, ARDS, neurological injury4-11 and cognitive deficits6,11, cardiovascular complications12, organ failure, and death.
+SARS-CoV-2 infection primarily begins in the upper respiratory tract and may progress to the lower respiratory tract, other tissues, and the nervous and cardiovascular systems, which may lead to cytokine storm, pneumonia, ARDS, neurological injury4-14 and cognitive deficits6,11, cardiovascular complications15-17, organ failure, and death.
 Minimizing replication as early as possible is recommended.

 We analyze all significant controlled studies of montelukast for COVID-19.
 Search methods, inclusion criteria, effect extraction criteria (more serious outcomes have priority), all individual study data, PRISMA answers, and statistical methods are detailed in Appendix 1.
-We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, peer-reviewed studies, and Randomized Controlled Trials (RCTs).
+We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, Randomized Controlled Trials (RCTs), and higher quality studies.

 Figure 2 shows stages of possible treatment for COVID-19.
 Prophylaxis refers to regularly taking medication before becoming sick, in order to prevent or minimize infection.
 Early Treatment refers to treatment immediately or soon after symptoms appear, while Late Treatment refers to more delayed treatment.